ZachYarbrough/portfolio/posts/portfolio-file-structure.md

 ### Where is my data being stored?

-- getPostMetadata() can be used to get all the posts
+- getMetadata() can be used to get all the posts
 - gtProjectMetadata() will be created to get all the projects
 - When searching can I use both functions?
 Should I add an optional filter to each function or perform it after fetching the data?